Vanga: Status and conservation

 Some species of vanga are common such as the chabert vanga which can survive in secondary woodland and plantations of introduced trees.
 Several other species are threatened by loss of their forest habitat.
 Pollen's vanga is classed as near-threatened by BirdLife International and the red-shouldered vanga, Bernier's vanga, helmet vanga and red-tailed newtonia are regarded as vulnerable.
 Van Dam's vanga is classed as endangered because it is restricted to a small area of north-west Madagascar where the forest is rapidly disappearing due to clearance for agriculture and uncontrolled bushfires.

 Species list

+The family contains 21 genera and 40 species.